noda/selfhost-service-skeleton/README.md

 # Selfhost Example Service (External)

-The follow code is an example of how to design a basic REST service for use with the NODA Self-host solution.
+The following code is an example of how to design a basic REST service for use with the NODA Self-host solution.

 ## The purpose of this skeleton code

-To teach a developer how to design an asyncronous REST API.
+To teach a developer how to design an asynchronous REST API.

-The requirement for asynchronous requests stems from the fact that some requests takes a long time to execute.
-Therefore we can not simply execute the code and return the result once the code has finished executing.
-As this would block the client for far to long and likely result in a timeout.
+The requirement for asynchronous requests stems from the fact that some requests take a long time to execute.
+Therefore we can not simply execute the code and return the result once the code has finished running.
+This solution would block the client for far too long and likely result in a timeout.

-Instead we propose a two phase solution.
-Where the initial request emidiately returns a tracking token, which can then be used to check the state of the request.
+Instead, we propose a two-phase solution where the initial request immediately returns a tracking token, which we can then use to check the state of the request.

 ![Request example][fig1]

 ## Dependencies

-Luckily the problem we are facing is not a new one and others have already figured out how to solve it.
+Luckily the problem we face is not a new one, and others have already figured out how to solve it.

-[Celery](https://github.com/celery/celery) is an open source asynchronous task queue or job queue which is based on distributed message passing.
+[Celery](https://github.com/celery/celery) is an open-source asynchronous task queue or job queue based on distributed message passing.

 [Redis](https://github.com/redis/redis) (Remote Dictionary Server) is an in-memory data structure store, used as a distributed, in-memory key-value database, cache and message broker, with optional durability.